ufz/ogs/web/content/docs/devguide/getting-started/build-configuration_for_MPI_PETSc/configure_for_mpi_and_petsc.md

 when `OGS_USE_PETSC` is switched on, the compilation will fail with missed library error.

-For simplicity, you can first run cmake with MPI C/C++ compiler specified.
+For simplicity, you can first run CMake with MPI C/C++ compiler specified.
 For example:

 ```bash
 cmake [path to source code] [-GNinja] -DOGS_USE_PETSC=ON -DCMAKE_C_COMPILER=/usr/bin/mpicc -DCMAKE_CXX_COMPILER=/usr/bin/mpic++
 ```

-and then use *ccmake* or *cmake-gui* to configure further more CMake options.
+and then use `ccmake` or *cmake-gui* to configure further more CMake options.

 The other basic build configurations are the same as that described in [Build configuration]({{<ref "build-configuration">}}).